 The Thermaltake S100 has a small, very spartan footprint- perfect for a low-budget gaming pc build.
 It's well designed front is there to assist with air flow and circulation, with a transparent side for you to be able to take a look inside.
 You will also be able to manage cables easier because of its design i.e. with the availability of extra space behind the motherboard tray

 Finally, the Thermaltake S10 PC Case looks like it means business.
 It’s simple yet elegant design seems to indicate that it knows its purpose: To provide an affordable platform for the budget-conscious gamer and look good doing it.

 6) EVGA BQ 80+ Bronze 500W (Semi Modular PSU)

 Cheap and faulty power supplies can easily fry your entire system, so we’re going to go with something reliable.
 Reliable, however, does not always mean expensive.
 That is indeed the case with the The Thermaltake Smart, we’re going to to get a steady source of power.
-The Thermaltake Smart is modular, an excellent choice to look out for when considering power supplies.
+The EVGA 500 BA is not modular, but an excellent choice to look out for when considering power supplies.
 With this product you are sure your power supply is at least efficient at all times.
 Something cheaper units can’t always maintain.
 Along with the standard protections, (Over-voltage, under-voltage, over-current, etc.)

 This build means business.
 At $500 we have squeezed every single drop of performance we could out of this budget gaming pc.
 This machine is going to be your best friend for our 1080p budget gaming pc, and will make your friends on console envious of your superior graphics and framerates.
 Even better, we’ve left plenty of room for upgrades too.
 We can also upgrade our storage with Memory SATA SSDs as well as an additional GPU to take it to the next level.